NewBeg71/wdi-pvd-jquery-dom/README.md

 - Question: What if you had multiple inputs?

 ### Lab: Research Common jQuery Functions
-Here is a list of most commonly used jQuery API functions:
+Here is a list of some commonly used jQuery API functions:
 1. find()
 2. hide()
 3. show()